Claude Code Autonomous Mode Wrapper: What Actually Works

 Ralph Workflow is built for exactly this layer.

-It is the operating system for autonomous coding: a free open-source composable loop framework and AI orchestrator that sits on top of tools like Claude Code, Codex, and OpenCode.
+It is the autopilot for your coding agents: a free open-source composable loop framework and AI orchestrator that sits on top of tools like Claude Code, Codex, and OpenCode.

 Instead of asking one long-running session to do everything, Ralph Workflow gives the run structure: